-• The proposed code change would prescriptively require space conditioning system to be electric single zone ducted heat pump (SZHP) system for all high-rise residential occupancies regardless of number of floors.
+• The proposed code change would prescriptively require space conditioning system to be electric SZHP system for all multifamily buildings four stories and greater.
 For Climate Zone 16, gas supplemental heating is required.

 Section 140.3 PRESCRIPTIVE REQUIREMENTS FOR BUILDING ENVELOPES Table 140.3-C